 Emergencies during oral surgery

-The experience of dental practitioners and reacting to possible emergency situations are some important factors at the oral surgery operation.
+The experience of dental practitioners and reacting to possible emergencies are some important factors in the oral surgery operation.
 Patients usually feel stressed and the level of anxiety for each individual is different.
-Also, for physiologically stressed patients, checking for history of medication and diseases is necessary.
+Also, for physiologically stressed patients, checking the history of medication and diseases is necessary.
 When dental practitioners detect those patients with possible emergency risks, they can prevent any harmful outcomes with necessary measurements.

-Some of the emergency problems during oral surgery can be as follow:
+Some of the emergency problems during oral surgery can be as follows:

 - Difficulty in breathing (respiratory problems) like hyperventilation and having asthma

 - Insulin shock